Help us sustain ourselves by purchasing proxy services through our affiliate links (we earn a small commission).

 While new to the market, Smartproxy has quickly claimed the top place among residential proxy providers.
 Unlike the other market leaders, Luminati and Oxylabs, Smartproxy targets small and medium businesses.

-Still, the company manages to offer 10M+ performant residential proxies, which is impressive considering their low prices.
+Still, the company manages to offer 10M+ performant residential proxies, which is impressive considering its low prices.
 Throw in 24/7 customer support, and you’ve got yourself a great deal.
 Just don’t expect to receive things like a dedicated account manager – Smartproxy is all about self-service.

 If you decide on Smartproxy, you’ll be looking at plans that start from as little as $75/monthly.
 The pricing is traffic-based, with unlimited connections.
 A nice touch is that you don’t have to upgrade the plan if you go past the limit – you can just pay for extra traffic per GB.
 The most popular option is Starter, offering 20GB for $200 ($10/GB).